exercism/v3/languages/go/exercises/concept/using-map/.docs/after.md

-`map` in go is a key-value type.
-In other programming language, you might know map as `dict` or associative array.
-The value of an uninitialized map is `nil`, and you can define map as follows
+A `map` in Go is an associative data type that contains a collection of key/value pairs, which other languages might refer to as as dictionary or an associative array.

+The value of an uninitialized map is `nil`, and you can define a map as follows:

 `make(map[string]int)`